Kernix13/dns-records/cPanel.md

 ### Preferences

 I don't see a link for this section of cPanel so search the Knowledge Base if you want to change anything in this section.

-- Different for each hosting company
+These options will be different for each hosting company:

 - [Password](https://www.a2hosting.com/kb/cpanel/getting-started-with-cpanel/changing-your-cpanel-password) and security: Nothing out of the ordinary here, a simple form to enter your current password followed by 2 fields for the new one.
 - [Change Language](https://www.a2hosting.com/kb/cpanel/getting-started-with-cpanel/changing-the-cpanel-language): eslf-explanatory.
 - [Contact info](https://www.a2hosting.com/kb/cpanel/getting-started-with-cpanel/updating-contact-information-and-preferences-in-cpanel): set your default email address, set up push notifications, select various contact preferences, notifications for AutoSSL.